tiramisusolutions/mr.docs/docs/index.rst

     $ mrdocs html

 This will build the documentation as html.
-If you want to know more about how to use an alias or function, please read <LINK_TO_SETUP>
+If you would like to know more about how to use an alias or function, please read :doc:`the documentation about setup and configuration <setup>`.

 .. toctree::
    :hidden:
-   :maxdepth:
+   :maxdepth: 1

    setup
    update